 Warnings as 3pm Sunday 15th.
 Red and Orange alerts Met Eireann and Amber warning UK Met Office.

 Early Monday morning the winds look to be from the northeast, with gale force ENE winds for the Mayo coast.
 The main force of southerly winds will then move up into the Irish sea, with gusts of over 80mph possible.
 The southerly winds veer to the SW with land gales and storm force winds along the coasts.
 Gusts over 80mph (130km/h) are likely.

 An amber warning from the UK Met Office is out for late afternoon and evening for Northern Ireland including the evening rush hour, Be Prepared.
 This as gales are forecast to move further north in the Irish sea and affect more of the east coast.

 The gales continue across other parts of Ireland during the day, currently looking like being worse for eastern counties but there is still time for the track of this low to alter slightly so all parts should prepare and take care.
 Follow the advice and do realise this could be a very severe weather event.

 Large swell above, spray, dangerous currents and waves.
 High seas.
 Advice is to stay away from coastal areas.

 Irish Coast Guard Facebook

 Coast Guard advises extreme caution to public as Met Eireann issues a severe weather warning bringing severe winds and stormy conditions to all coasts.
+Public Safety.